Weight Loss Approaches

 In fact, fights were canceled because of extreme weight loss and these medications.
 In April 2018, Fighter Max Holloway was declared medically unfit to fight due to rapid weight loss and suspected medication abuse.

-As there are no safe medications for weight loss, we do not recommend seeking out such medicines or choosing supplements to help weight loss.
+As there are no safe medications for achieving weight loss goals, we do not recommend seeking out such medicines or choosing supplements to help weight loss.

 Weight loss surgery is also not recommended.
-Studies show that significant behavior changes are necessary before the surgery to predict success and health afterward.
+Studies have shown that significant behavior changes are necessary before the surgery to predict success and health afterward.

 Unfortunately, studies show at least half of all surgeries result in patients regaining the weight lost, with some evaluations as high as ...